plombard/SubversionRiver/README.md

         "path":  "mySvnModule/trunk"
        }
     }'

+### River parameters ###
+Except "repos" and "path", there are other parameters to the creation of the river :
+"userInfo", the user and password to use to connect to the repository (default "anonymous:password") "updateRate", in ms, the time interval between every tick of the river (default 900000, so 15 mn) "typeName", if you want your subversion information to use another type or mapping (default "svn") "bulkSize", the size of the bulks sent to the indexer (default 200) "startRevision", in long format, the starting revision for the indexing (default "1L")

 ### Data indexed ###
 For the moment the river indexes only a few metadatas from svn, mainly the file content (I wrote it for full-text searches) :